ingoau/service-table/README.md

 ### Password are stored plaintext
 Storing passwords plaintext improves performance as it eliminates the need for encryption and decryption processes.
 It also makes password recovery easier and faster.

+## Security
+### Unique password
+You cannot have the same password as another user.
+### Automatic session termination
+Sessions are automatically terminated after a certain period of inactivity.